snavaes/nlgids.london/md/home-tours-bike.md

 </div>

 <div lang="en">
 Being Dutch means I love cycling.
-I believe seeing London on your bike is an unique experience and I will make sure it is safe as well.
+I believe seeing London by bike is a unique experience and also very safe.

-We will go where no bus or car can go.
+Cycling gives you freedom and access to historical sites.
 </div>